ajnelson/regxml_extractor/INSTALL.md

 If `./bootstrap` or `./configure` do not work for lack of dependencies, refer to the detailed dependency building section.

 The Git repository includes the expected versions of the DFXML library, Hivex, The Sleuth Kit, and Fiwalk.
-Instead of running the Git clones below, you can instead run these commands from the `regxml_extractor` cloned source directory:
+Instead of running the Git clones below, you can instead run these commands from the `regxml_extractor` source directory:

     git submodule init
     git submodule update